whyyounoanon/multirblxcli/README.md

-Open-sourced tool, everything in the source-code are editable/modifiable.
+Open-sourced tool, everything is editable/modifiable.

  (Third-party applications/softwares that intereact with roblox might get you banned, this one also can.)